 |Abus Urban-I||250g||No||17||M, L, XL|

 As I mentioned earlier in into, spending more on a helmet doesn’t make it any safer, then what exactly do you get?

 - Less Weight: Well at the lower end of the market, spending a little bit more money on your helmet should save you a bit of weight.
 The difference will not be huge but it will feel far less cumbersome on your head.

 - A Good Fit: One of the main things you will get spending more amount is a much better fit.
 A good fit is important when it comes to the helmet doing its job.
-If you get a helmet which is too big, it will move in the case of an impact.
-If it is too small, it will be perched on top of your head and will not offer you the protection.
+If you get a helmet that is too big, it will move in the case of an impact.
+If it is too small, it will be perched on top of your head and will not offer you protection.
 Almost every model of the helmet comes in a variety of sizes.
 Choose the one which is most suited to your head size.

-- Premium Strap: When you pay more, you get a model with much better-designed straps.
+- Premium Straps: When you pay more, you get a model with much better-designed straps.
 That means they’re less noticeable, which is a good thing.
 They will fit nice and snugly around your ears and under your chin.

 - Better Quality Padding: There will be a better quality of internal padding.
 Often, these paddings offer moisture-wicking capability, which is a good thing for those hot weather rides.

 - Better Retention System: Most high-end helmets will come with a premium retention system meaning that you can adjust internal diameter so there’s a nice and snug fit all around your head.
 Also, there’s a large degree of adjustability up and down and that’s great if you’ve got a ponytail.

 - Vents that Work: In general, investing a bit more money will either get you more vents or get you vents that work better.
 These vents designed to maximize the airflow whilst you’re out riding your bike.
 Whether or not this needs to be a consideration to you depends on the type of climate in which you ride.